 Peel Ports harbour authorities have a duty to conserve their harbour so that it is fit for use as a port, and a duty of reasonable care to see that the harbour is in a fit condition for a vessel to resort to it.
-The conservancy duty covers several specific requirements -
+Similarly it is in the interest of Peel Ports owned terminals and facilities to ensure their berths are suitable for the vessels they are receiving.
+The conservancy duty covers several specific requirements to-

-- to survey (and resurvey as regularly as necessary) and find the best navigable channel or channels; - to place and maintain navigation marks where they will be of the best advantage to navigation (marked appropriately by day and night); - to keep a 'vigilant watch' for any changes in the sea or riverbed affecting the channel or channels and move or renew navigation marks as appropriate; - to keep proper hydrographic and hydrological records; - to publish as conspicuously as possible such further information as will supplement the guidance given by navigation marks.
+- to survey (and resurvey as regularly as necessary) and find the best navigable channel or channels; - Place and maintain navigation marks where they will be of the best advantage to navigation (marked appropriately by day and night); - Keep a 'vigilant watch' for any changes in the sea or riverbed affecting the channel or channels and move or renew navigation marks as appropriate; - Keep up to date hydrographic and hydrological records - Publish as conspicuously as possible such further information as will supplement the guidance given by navigation marks. - Asset disposal